-On a hot and dry Sunday morning, Teisha and I were chatting on the patio and chowing down on eggs Benedict.
+On a hot and dry Sunday morning, Teisha and I were chatting over breakfast.
 It was a gorgeous weekend.
 Aside from the province-wide fire ban, I had every reason to be camping out in the woods.
 But the city does have its perks.

 Our conversation drifted toward afternoon's activities.
-I already spent Saturday bumming around, mooching sunscreen from grumpy golfers and browsing the Cathedral Village Arts Festival.
+I already spent Saturday bumming around, mooching sunscreen from grumpy golfers.
 It was time to venture outside the city limits and get lost...
 And what better way to do so than to go on a quest for Regina's mysterious water supply?

 The funny thing about Regina (actually, there are many things) is that it is one of the only capital cities in North America not situated near a major body of water.
 All of the city's drinking water is pumped from Buffalo Pound Lake, located in a provincial park 50 km away from the city.
 If you're familiar with the dubious water quality of Wascana Lake and its annual carp-purge, you can see why one might be curious about what water we actually drink.
 I'm imagining a swamp fit for the Toxic Avenger.

 We took west down Dewdney Avenue and left the pavement for gravel.
 Just to make it more fun, we decided to impose a rule not to check the map—something I recommend only when you have full tank of gas and patience.